toan3000/jasagerpwn-reborn/trunk/README.md

 - This script was developed in crunchbang linux (debian).
 That means it will very likley work with most debian based distributions such as Ubuntu, Debian, Linux Mint, and Kali Linux.

-- Any "injection" based attack vector will require the "CodeInject" infusion that is available in the pineapple bar.
+- Any "injection" based attack vector will require the "Strip-N-Inject" infusion that is available in the pineapple bar.
 This include: Java Applet Injector, Click Jacking, and BeEf Hook.

 -----------------------